 It should also be noted that many scientists and medical professionals do not support medical research and there are organisations comprised of medical professionals opposing animal research on scientific grounds, such as Physicians Committee for Responsible Medicine , Safer Medicines Trust and the Medical Research Modernization Committee, who agree that experiments on animals do not lead to cures for human disease.

-However, recently, scientists discovered that a mature fully specialised cell, for example a human skin cell, in the right conditions could be induced to mimic the characteristics of an embryonic stem cell.
-These are known as induced pluripotent stem cells (iPS cells)*.
-HRA believes iPS cells have the potential to replace animals in some research.
+However, scientists discovered that a mature fully specialised cell, for example a human skin cell, in the right conditions could be induced to mimic the characteristics of an embryonic stem cell.
+These are known as induced pluripotent stem cells (iPS cells)*. iPS cells have the potential to replace animals in some research.

 *Humane Research Australia (2019).
 Better ways to do research.